By the end of this section, you will be able to do the following:

 Cardiologists (cardi- = “heart”; -ologist = “one who studies”) are doctors who specialize in treating heart diseases, including heart failure.
 Cardiologists can diagnose heart failure via a physical examination, results from an electrocardiogram (ECG, a test that measures the heart's electrical activity), a chest X-ray to see whether the heart is enlarged, and other tests.
 If the cardiologist diagnoses heart failure, he or she will typically prescribe appropriate medications and recommend a reduced table salt intake and a supervised exercise program.

 The Golgi Apparatus

 We have already mentioned that vesicles can bud from the ER and transport their contents elsewhere, but where do the vesicles go?
 Before reaching their final destination, the lipids or proteins within the transport vesicles still need sorting, packaging, and tagging so that they end up in the right place.
-Sorting, tagging, packaging, and distributing lipids and proteins takes place in the Golgi apparatus (also called the Golgi body), a series of flattened membranes (Figure 4.20).
+Sorting, tagging, packaging, and distributing lipids and proteins takes place in the Golgi apparatus (also called the Golgi body), a series of flattened membranous sacs (Figure 4.20).

 The side of the Golgi apparatus that is closer to the ER is called the cis face.
 The opposite side is the trans face.
 The transport vesicles that formed from the ER travel to the cis face, fuse with it, and empty their contents into the Golgi apparatus' lumen.
 As the proteins and lipids travel through the Golgi, they undergo further modifications that allow them to be sorted.
 The most frequent modification is adding short sugar molecule chains.
 These newly modified proteins and lipids then tag with phosphate groups or other small molecules in order to travel to their proper destinations.

 Finally, the modified and tagged proteins are packaged into secretory vesicles that bud from the Golgi's trans face.
 While some of these vesicles deposit their contents into other cell parts where they will be used, other secretory vesicles fuse with the plasma membrane and release their contents outside the cell.